getify/You-Dont-Know-JS/async & performance/ch3.md

 Wait, that makes it seem like the exception from `foo.bar()` really did get swallowed.
 Never fear, it didn't.
 But something deeper is wrong, which is that we've failed to listen for it.
 The `p.then(..)` call itself returns another promise, and it's *that* promise that will be rejected with the `TypeError` exception.

 Why couldn't it just call the error handler we have defined there?
 Seems like a logical behavior on the surface.
-But it would violate the fundamental principle that promises are **immutable** once resolved. `p` was already resolved to the value `42`, so it can't later be changed to a rejection just because there's an error in observing `p`'s resolution.
+But it would violate the fundamental principle that promises are **immutable** once resolved. `p` was already fulfilled to the value `42`, so it can't later be changed to a rejection just because there's an error in observing `p`'s resolution.

 Besides the principle violation, such behavior could wreak havoc, if say there were multiple `then(..)` registered callbacks on the promise `p`, because some would get called and others wouldn't, and it would be very opaque as to why.